 2017 NFL Draft: First Impressions of First Round

 From the obvious choice at No. 1 to the stunner at No. 2 and all the action that followed, here’s pick-by-pick analysis of how each player slots into the system of his new team.
-In the case of the 8th pick, it’s an awkward fit
+In the case of the 8th pick, the fit may not be as good as advertised

 SI's panel of experts looks at why Reuben Foster slid all the way to the No. 31 pick of the 2017 NFL Draft.

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.